Improving Compositionality of Neural Networks by Decoding Representations to Inputs: Composing Decodable Neural Networks

 Table~\ref{table:ood} reports the ROC-AUC of separating inlier examples taken from the test split of the dataset the models were trained on, and outlier examples.
 From Table~\ref{table:ood}, we observe ReDecNN is just under MC-Dropout, but while MC-Dropout achieves these results at the cost of classification accuracy, ReDecNN does not (Table~\ref{table:acc}).
 Furthermore, we find ReDecNN generalizes better to CelebA, a more complex image dataset, where it outperforms MC-Dropout (and other baselines).

 Focusing on CelebA, we study a domain-specific OOD challenge by holding out all images with positive annotations for a single attribute as out-of-distribution.
 Here, inlier and outlier examples are very similar in distribution.
-We report ROC-AUCs in Table~\ref{table:ood:celeba} for three different held-out attributes: is the celebrity in the image ``wearing a hat'', has ``blonde hair'', or ``is bald''.
-As this is a more challenging problem, the performance is lower than in Table~\ref{table:ood}.
+We report ROC-AUCs in Table~\ref{table:ood:celeba} for three held-out attributes (randomly chosen): is the celebrity in the image ``wearing a hat'', has ``blonde hair'', or ``bald''?
+As this is a more challenging problem (since inlier and outlier examples are from the same dataset versus different datasets), the performance is lower than in Table~\ref{table:ood}.
 But while MC-Dropout, BayesNN, and a naive ensemble all perform near chance, ReDecNN is consistently near 0.6.

-\textbf{Calibration}$\quad$ A third application of uncertainty we explore is calibration.
+\textbf{Calibration}$\quad$ A third application of uncertainty we explore is calibration of predicted probabilities.
 Standard neural networks are notoriously over-confident and are incentived in training to predict with extreme probabilities (e.g. 0.99).
 A model with useful uncertainty would make predictions with proper probabilities.
-Although many calibration algorithms exist \citep{niculescu2005predicting,guo2017calibration}, we want to measure how calibrated each model is out-of-the-box to compare the model uncertainties.
+Although many calibration algorithms exist \citep{niculescu2005predicting,guo2017calibration}, we want to measure how calibrated each model is out-of-the-box to compare the quality of model uncertainties.

-Table~\ref{table:calibrate} reports the expected calibration error, or ECE \citep{naeini2015obtaining}, which approximates the difference in expectation between confidence accuracy using discrete bins.
-A lower number (closer to 0) is a more calibrated model.
-We observe that while a standard neural network has a relatively high ECE, dropout, MC-Dropout, BayesNN, and ReDecNN all reduce ECE.
+Table~\ref{table:calibrate} reports the expected calibration error, or ECE \citep{naeini2015obtaining}, which approximates the difference in expectation between confidence and accuracy using discrete bins.
+A lower number (closer to 0) represents a more calibrated model.
+We observe that while a standard neural network has a relatively high ECE, many of the approaches (dropout, MC-Dropout, BayesNN, and ReDecNN) reduce ECE.
+On the other hand, naive ensembles increase the calibration error, as they are more prone to overfitting.
 In two of three datasets, ReDecNN achieves the lowest ECE whereas MC-Dropout achieves the lowest in the third.
 These results should be viewed in parallel to Table~\ref{table:acc}, which measures ``sharpness''.
-Otherwise, we can trivially reduce ECE by ignoring the input.
+Otherwise, we can trivially reduce ECE to zero by ignoring the input.

+\textbf{Effect of Depth}$\quad$ Finally, we study the effect of depth on the efficacy of ReDecNN.
+For the experiments above, we chose the recursive depth to be equal to the number of layers in the MLP ($D=L=8$).
+In Table~\ref{table:depth}, we vary the depth from 2 to 8 (while keeping the number of layers fixed to 8) and study the effect on classification accuracy and OOD detection.
+We find increasing OOD performance as $D$ increases, although with marginally decreasing gains.
+Moreover, we observe constant accuracy, matching standard neural networks regardless of the choice of $D$.